BY950T-1 - Welding helmet Vevor - Free user manual and instructions

 CORRECT DISPOSAL

-This product is subject to the provision of european Directive 2012/19/EU.
+This product is subject to the provisions of European Directive 2012/19/EU.
 The symbol showing a wheelie bin crossed through indicates that the product requires separate refuse collection in the European Union.
 This applies to the product and all

 accessories marked with this symbol.
-Products marked as such may be discarded with normal domestic waste, but must be taken to acoll point for recycling electrical and electronic devices.
+Products marked as such may not be discarded with normal domestic waste, but must be taken to a collection point for recycling electrical and electronic devices.

 Imported to USA: Sanven Technology Ltd. Suite 250, 9166 Anaheim Place, Rancho Cucamonga, CA 91730